Global Tannery Regions: A Leather Craft Guide

 Region/Country Primary Tanning Method Specialty Defining Characteristic

-Tuscany, Italy Vegetable Tanning High-quality cowhide for luxury goods Tradition, Patina, Artisanal
+Tuscany, Italy Vegetable Tanning High-quality cowhide for considered goods Tradition, Patina, Artisanal

 Veneto, Italy Chrome Tanning Bovine hides for automotive & furniture Scale, Industrial Efficiency